tobyscott25/dotfiles/kali-clean/README.md

 # Clean Kali Linux

 ## About
-If you do most of your work in a terminal (as is the case when using Kali), a tiling window manager like this is a no-brainer.
+If you do most of your work in a terminal (as is the case when using Kali), a tiling window manager is a no-brainer for that.

 ![kali-clean](screenshot.png)